-Calcific shoulder tendonitis is caused by a small build up of calcium deposite about 1-2 centimetres within the tendon of the rotator cuff, usually found in 30-40 year olds and occur most in diabetic patients.
+Calcific shoulder tendonitis is caused by a small build-up of calcium deposits about 1-2 centimetres within the tendon of the rotator cuff, usually found in 30-40-year-olds and occur most in diabetic patients.
 Shockwave therapy for calcific shoulder tendonitis is a form of therapy which has begun to show some promising results in managing difficult to treat shoulder calcium deposits quickly and effectively.

 What is Calcific Shoulder Tendonitis/Tendinopathy?

 When calcium deposits accumulate in the tendons of the shoulder muscles, this can lead to a condition called calcific shoulder tendonitis.
 The condition occurs around 90% of the time in the supraspinatus tendon.
 This means the symptoms are very specific and related to supraspinatus pathology, which can confuse things in the early clinical diagnosis.

 Typically the condition occurs in women 60-77% of the time and is common around the age of 47 years old and in men it occurs later around the age of 51.
 It is not typically associated purely with trauma, rather the tenocyte necrosis is to blame for the resulting pathology.
 There is generally no systemic calcium or phosphorus abnormality in people suffering from calcific tendonitis, although – in those suffering from calcific tendonitis – there does appear to be a higher incidence of the HLA-A1 genotype.

 The majority of the symptoms of calcific tendonitis are related to the pain of tendonitis.
 The pain of calcific tendonitis is said to increase dramatically at the start of the resorptive phase.
 The increased vascularisation and subsequent intratendinous pressure increase in the later stages are coupled with pain level increases.